Average Settlements for Car Accident Lawsuits in Washington State

 Get The Most Out of Your Car Accident Payout

 At Brett McCandlis Brown & Conner, we do not want you to settle for less.
 We want you to settle for what you deserve.
-We can get you what you deserve.
+We can help you get what you deserve.
 We have more than 40 years of experience, and our top-rated Washington lawyers have been winning record verdicts and settlements for years.
 If you need a helping hand, contact us today.

 Author Photo